Northern California’s Foothill College

 Bambusa toldoides, also known as Punting Pole Bamboo, is a tall, clumping variety

 HERE’S A REALLY COOL FACT: Many bamboo species exhibit what is called gregarious flowering, meaning that when they flower, they do so at the same time all over the world.
 And they bloom simultaneously, regardless of climate or geography!
-While the reason for this timed flowering is unknown, some scientists surmise that bamboo cells may contain a genetic alarm clock that wakes them up at certain time periods that are predetermined.
+While the reason for this timed flowering is unknown, some scientists believe that bamboo cells may contain a genetic alarm clock that wakes them up at certain time periods that are predetermined.

 Sinobambusa tootsik ‘Albostriata’